danny00747/tfe-report/src/04_introduction.md

 potential customers reserve available cars online.
 This car rental system should allow him to run his business smoothly and effectively. \newline

-## Stakeholders
+## Stakeholder(s)

-Several	types of stakeholders can be noted when it comes to	our	software.
+Several	types of stakeholders can be noted when it comes to any	software.
 The	most obvious are those that requested for this software.
 In my case it's my Dutch born client that basically hired me to develop this car rental management web based application for his upcoming business.